solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 the hash of the locally built program from the source code.
 This ensures no discrepancies between the two versions.

-> A verified build should not be considered more secure than a not verified
+> A While a verified build should not be considered more secure than an
-> build.
-But it gives the user the ability to verify that the program was built
+> unverified build, the build enables developers to self verify the source code
-> from the provided source code and by that everyone can verify the program does
-> what it is supposed to do and easily contact the developer and open an issue
+> matches what is deployed onchain.
+Using the source code, a developer can then
-> if something goes wrong.
+> validate what the code executes when sending a transaction.

 The verified builds pipeline was thought out and is maintained by [Ellipsis Labs](https://ellipsislabs.xyz/) and [OtterSec](https://osec.io/).
 For